 You’ll see many vendors along the street selling the Thailand-style rolled ice cream.
 Choose either a single fruit flavor or mix two flavors (ie: mango and strawberry) for 30,000 VND ($1.30 USD).
 It’s quite a show to see the ice cream maker mash the fruit along with the milk, flatten the mixture, and then rolled the rectangular pieces into eggroll pieces.

 Hope this post has inspired you to visit Mui Ne, Vietnam when you visit South Vietnam.
 It’s worth the extra effort to come here to relax and check out the various attractions in Mui Ne.

 Do you want to visit Mui Ne when you travel to Vietnam?
 What gets you most excited about visiting Mui Ne?
 Share a comment below.

 Love this post?
 Save it on your Vietnam or Asia boards on Pinterest!

-Photo credit: Instagram images used in this post with photographer’s permission.
+Photo credit: Instagram images used in this post with the photographer’s permission.

 Pin #2 photo credit: Ekaterina Abramova via Scopio Photos